Continuous-Data/MSSQL-CICD-Helper/README.md

 - [Teamcity](https://www.jetbrains.com/teamcity/)
 - [TFS / VSTS](https://www.visualstudio.com/team-services/)

-Please let me know if you have this in place in another CI system so I can add it to the list!
+Please [let me know](MSSQL-CICD-Helper@protonmail.com) if you have this module in place in another CI system so I can add it to the list!

 ## Background